swj1442291549/50BiN/README.md

 ## Install
-To use this script, `virtualenv` is highly recommended.
+To use this script, `virtualenv` is highly recommended (but not required).
 Please check [this website](https://virtualenv.pypa.io/en/latest/installation.html) for an installation guidance.

 Enter the folder that contains all the source files
 ```bash